openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 # General Information

-The Open Media Processing Framework (OpenMPF) software is distributed as a raw source code package.
+The Open Media Processing Framework (OpenMPF) software is distributed as raw source code.
 The reason for this methodology is to allow for publishing under the Apache license to support broad utilization and use-cases.
 Several of the underlying dependencies can be compiled in ways that introduce copyleft licenses or patent restrictions.
 Thus, this approach allows the OpenMPF to be built for a variety of use cases and in the general sense, utilized readily for non-commercial in-house use.

 > **IMPORTANT:** It is the responsibility of the end users who follow this guide, and otherwise build the OpenMPF software to create an executable, to abide by all of the non-commercial and re-distribution restrictions imposed by the dependencies that the OpenMPF software uses.
 Building the OpenMPF and linking in these dependencies at build time or run time results in creating a derivative work under the terms of the GNU General Public License.
 Refer to the About page within the OpenMPF for more information about these dependencies.